Pharmaceutical Business & Technology

 Why Study Pharmaceutical Business and Technology with Innopharma Education at Griffith College?

 The MSc in Pharmaceutical Business and Technology is conducted over a 1-2 year period and is available on both a full and part-time basis.
-The course will focus on core competencies such as pharmaceutical processes and production, pharmaceutical business introduction & technology transfer, emerging trends, operational excellence (Lean & Six Sigma), regulatory affairs, data analytics, strategic thinking and leadership development.
+The course focuses on core competencies such as pharmaceutical processes and production, pharmaceutical business introduction & technology transfer, emerging trends, operational excellence (Lean & Six Sigma), regulatory affairs, data analytics, strategic thinking and leadership development.

-- Gain priceless practical experience within an ever-expanding industry
+• Gain priceless practical experience within an ever-expanding industry

-- All classes are broadcast live online offering the learners the opportunity to either physically attend or join the class online.
+• All classes are broadcast live online offering the learners the opportunity to either physically attend or join the class online.

-- Extensive coaching and mentoring workshops will be provided with a specific focus on individual assessment and improvement.
+• Extensive coaching and mentoring workshops will be provided with a specific focus on individual assessment and improvement.

-- Part-time learning allows students already working in the area extra time to hone skills.
+• Part-time learning allows students already working in the area extra time to hone skills.

 Subjects taught

-Semester 1 (20 Credits):
+Semester 1 (20 Credits)

 Processes, Production and Pharmaceutical Quality Systems